 Convert the element mask to equivalent byte mask.

-Wr Byte Mask needs to account for not changing the elements from 0 to max(vstart, offset).
+Wr Byte Mask is adjusted so that elements from 0 to max(vstart, offset) is unchanged.

-Shift value of each byte is determined by ByteID - Offset.
+Shift value of each byte is determined by destination ByteID - Offset.

+For e.g, assume VLEN=64B, lmul=1, slide amount is 2.
+The o/p byte 4 will receive data from i/p byte 2.
+Likewise, destination byte 63 will receive the data from input bye 61.

+Insert mux is not used for slideup operation since there is no scalar data insertion involved.

 When LMUL>1 or VLEN > (SWPL & #Lanes), the shift control for the switching mux needs some additional check.

-This is illustrated below.
-A grey box indicates no update to that element.
+Take an example of VLEN=64B, lmul=2 and slide amount is 2.
+Byte 62 for register 0 of the source register group should find itself in Byte 0 of register 1 of the destination group.
+The source registers are read only one time.
+So it is important to register the data to be written from one source register offset to a different destination register offset.
+The accumulator register in ve3 stage is used for this purpose.

+When slide/shift amount is greater than the size of VLEN, the frontend determines the initial destination register that needs to be written in the lmul register group.

+For e.g, for lmul=2, sew=8b, shift/slide amount=64, the source register 0 in the lmul register group is written to destination register offset 1 in the lmul register group.

+The number of uop varies from 0 to a maximum of LMUL which depends on the slide/shift amount.

+When shift amount > (LMUL * VLEN), there is no uop issued to permute block.

+When shift amount < (LMUL * VLEN), the number of uop issued to permute block is from 1 to LMUL depending on the shift/slide amount.

-Figure 3 Slideup operation
+Slideup Illustration

-For the reason of shift control determination, it is necessary to know the context of overall shifting operation.
-This information is passed to permute unit from issue unit.

 Vector Slidedown Instruction – vslidedown

 Right shift the data by offset amount.

-Convert the element mask to equivalent byte mask.
+Similar to slideup instruction the switching mux performs the rotate operation.

 Wr Byte Mask needs to account for not changing the elements from 0 to vstart.
+For now, vstart=0.

 Shift value of each byte is determined by ByteID + Offset.

-When LMUL>1 or VLEN > (SWPL & #Lanes), the shift control for the switching mux needs some additional check.
-This is illustrated below.

-Figure 4 Slidedown operation
+For e.g, assume lmul=1, sew=8, VLEN=64B, and a slide/shift amount (offset) = 2.
+Source byte 63 is moved to destination byte 61.
+Likewise byte 0 of the source register is moved to destination register byte 0.
+Dest byte[x] = Source byte[x + offset]

 Slide1up

 Same as slideup except that offset is 1 and scalar element input data is inserted in element 0 of the destination.

-Figure 5 Slide1up operation

 Slide1down

 Same as slide1down except that offset is 1 and scalar element input data is inserted in element (vl-1) of the destination.

-Figure 6 Slide1down operation
+The scalar data is inserted to the VRF data after the switching mux only for destination register offset of 0 in the lmul register group.

 Vector Register Gather Instruction – vrgather

 Data for Out of bound index is zero.
 The zeroing logic will account for this.
 No special attention is required for the switching mux control for this reason.

 Since the DP is primarily set for byte shifting, for SEW > 8, byte id within an element will serve as the byte offset for the switching mux control.
-This change to the incoming index value may be performed in V3/VP1 stage, since the byte shifting within an element takes place in V4/VP2 stage.
+This change to the incoming index value may be performed in ve1, since the byte shifting within an element takes place in ve3 stage.

 In case of LMUL >1, each of the destination register (in the group) will be iterated through all of the input registers (in the group).